IBM-Security/directory/tools/maintenance/README.md

 completion before updating the reorg'ed objects with a runstat.

 This tool can be used for regular DB2 databases - i.e., not used by SDS.

+dit_analysis - this script analyzes the entries in the Directory and creates a summary of the data found in both a CSV format as well a visual Directory Information Tree.
+It runs directly against the DB2 database underlying SDS - and assumes that the LDAP_ENTRY table is present.

+The CSV output includes the max/min modify and create timestamps, the DIT simply has the counts with the structure of the tree laid out.